fenago/snowflake-intermediate/lab_unstructured_data/getting_started_with_unstructured_data.md

 <!-- ------------------------ -->
 ## Store & Access Unstructured Data
-Duration: 10

 Let’s start by preparing to load the unstructured data into Snowflake.
 Snowflake supports two types of stages for storing data files used for loading and unloading:
-- [Internal stages](https://docs.snowflake.com/en/user-guide/data-load-overview.html#internal-stages) store the files internally within Snowflake.
+- [Internal stages] store the files internally within Snowflake.
-- [External stages](https://docs.snowflake.com/en/user-guide/data-load-overview.html#external-stages) store the files in an external location (i.e. S3 bucket) that is referenced by the stage.
+- [External stages] store the files in an external location (i.e. S3 bucket) that is referenced by the stage.
 An external stage specifies location and credential information, if required, for the bucket.

 ### Create a Database, Schema, and Warehouse
 Before creating any stages, let’s create a database and a schema that will be used for loading the unstructured data.
 We will use the UI within the Worksheets tab to run the DDL that creates the database and schema.
 Copy the commands below into your trial environment, and execute each individually.